nathonfowlie/education.aws.developer_associate/docs/developing/cloudformation.md

 ## Conditions

-- Control the creation of resources/outputs.
+- Control the creation of resources/outputs (not parameters).
 - If dev, if test etc.
 - And, Equals, If, Not, Or